GuangyinJING/smpl-website/content/_index.md

       text: |
         <br>

-        The **SMPL** started focusing classical system of soft matter since 2010 in Xi'An west of China and now has been a hub for soft active matter research.
-By exploring bacteria—nature’s tiny machines—we aim to uncover the fascinating physics of sincle cell's life finding its smart way in complex fluids at low Reynolds number.
+        Established in 2010 in Xi'an, western China, the **SMPL** began as a center for classical soft matter research and has since evolved into a hub for active matter systems.
+By studying bacteria—nature’s microscopic marvels—we uncover the intricate physics of single-cell navigation in complex fluids at low Reynolds numbers, revealing the ingenious strategies of life at the smallest scales.
   - block: collection
     content:
       title: News & Events